isc-projects/kea/doc/sphinx/arm/install.rst

    useradd admin

 Then, change the binaries ownership and group to new user.
-Note your path may be different.
+Note that the specific path may be different.
 Please refer to the ``--prefix`` parameter passed to the configure script.:

 .. code-block:: console